javierludena/javierludena/README.md

 # Javier Ludeña Montes

-**Software Engineer** specialized in .NET development with 5 years of professional experience.
-Currently working at **Altia Logistic Software S.L.** since February 2022, developing solutions for the logistics sector.
+**Software Engineer** specialized in .NET development with 4+ years of professional experience.
+Currently working at **Altia Logistic Software S.L.** since November 2020, developing solutions for the logistics sector.

 ## Technical Experience